• Skip to primary navigation

 How to Research Crime in Your Area

-• FBI Crime Data Explorer: crime-data-explorer.fr.cloud.gov — official federal crime statistics
+FBI Crime Data ExplorerOfficial federal crime statistics by city/countyCity-to-city comparison

 Frequently Asked Questions

-Rankings use violent crime rates per 100,000 residents, which include murder, rape, robbery, and aggravated assault.
-Property crime (burglary, theft, auto theft) is tracked separately but also factors into overall safety.
+Rankings use violent crime rates per 100,000 residents — murder, rape, robbery, and aggravated assault as defined by the FBI’s Uniform Crime Report.
+Property crime (burglary, theft, auto theft) is tracked separately but also impacts quality of life significantly.

 Are these cities entirely unsafe?

 No. Every city — even the most dangerous — has safe neighborhoods.
 Crime is typically concentrated in specific areas.
-Research neighborhood-level data before making assumptions about an entire city.
+Always research neighborhood-level data (not just city-wide statistics) before making assumptions about safety.

 Has crime gotten worse since COVID?

 Homicides spiked 30% nationally in 2020 and have since partially declined.
-Property crime patterns shifted (less commercial burglary, more porch piracy and auto theft).
-Overall, violent crime in 2025-2026 is trending slightly below the 2020-2021 peak but remains above pre-pandemic levels.
+Property crime patterns shifted dramatically: less commercial burglary, more porch piracy and auto theft.
+Overall, violent crime in 2025-2026 is trending slightly below the 2020-2021 peak but remains above pre-pandemic levels in most cities.

 Do home security systems actually reduce crime?

+Yes.
 Studies show homes with visible security systems are up to 300% less likely to be burglarized.
 In high-crime areas, a comprehensive system with cameras, sensors, and professional monitoring provides both deterrence and evidence collection.
-See our buyer’s guide for recommendations.
+Read our buyer’s guide for specific recommendations.

 Related Resources